PantherXOS/wiki.pantherx.org/Virtualization.md

 language: en
 ---

+Below you will find a summary of how-to generate a virtual environment from a system configuration file.
+If you would like to learn more about different virtualization software, and how-to install and use them, please continue here: [qemu](/qemu/) / [docker](/Docker/)

 ## QEMU

 ### Run as live machine

 Using Guix as host, we can generate a shell script that runs Guix based on a system configuration file. later we can pass QEMU parameters to this generated script.

 ```bash
 $ guix system vm /path/to/config.scm